Travel Overview

 Travel Signatures:

-• Will be placed on the second page of your I-20
+- Will be placed on the second page of your I-20 in the "Travel Endorsement" section

-• Are valid for 12 months for enrolled F-1 students, 6 months for students on post-completion OPT or STEM OPT
+- Are valid for 12 months for enrolled F-1 students and 6 months for students on post-completion OPT or STEM OPT

 Do you need a travel signature?

-• F-1 post-completion OPT / STEM student (or their dependents): A travel signature on page two of your I-20 is valid for 6 months or until the expiration date of your Employment Authorization Document (EAD), whichever comes first.
+- F-1 post-completion OPT / STEM OPT Extension alumni (or their dependents): A travel signature on page two of your I-20 is valid for 6 months or until the expiration date of your Employment Authorization Document (EAD), whichever comes first.

 All first-year students studying on campus and those who have returned from taking a leave of absence must request a travel signature before traveling internationally.
 Your I-20 will not automatically have a travel signature.
-You will not need a travel signature when initially entering the U.S. to study at Wesleyan but will need one if you leave the country and wish to reenter.
+You will not need a travel signature when initially entering the U.S. to study at Wesleyan, but must have one if you leave the country and wish to re-enter.

 If you are abroad and realize that you do not have a valid travel signature, please submit the Travel Signature Request through your ISS Portal account (see instructions below).
-OISA can print and send you an I-20 with a travel signature, which would be less expensive for you than shipping your I-20 to and from your country.
+OISA staff will upload a signed copy of your new I-20 with travel signature to your request in the portal, which you can then print, sign, and use for re-entry to the U.S.

 How to request a travel signature